 As scary as it may seem, when you graduate from your degree, you will graduate with all the people on your course too… from other universities across the country.
 There will be competition, and you need to stand out – volunteering gives you the opportunity to show that you offer something different and that have something niche to talk about to an employer in an interview.

 There’s a strange myth circulating that volunteering is just cleaning up after people, doing some boring unpaid job, but this is simply not the case.
 If you’re into art, you could volunteer at the Whitworth Art Gallery; if you like history try the Manchester Museum; if you love football, why not try the National Football Museum?

 You can volunteer at all sorts of places; theatre groups, sports teams, charity shops, tutoring children, helping the elderly, the list is almost endless.
 Through my volunteering I was given the opportunity to follow and report on Manchester City for free for 18 months, produced my own radio show for BBC Radio Manchester, and got more free theatre tickets than you can shake a leg at.

 You can also volunteer abroad – whether that be with the University’s Team Uganda, or plenty other opportunities across the globe – so you can experience a completely different culture whilst volunteering!
 If that seems boring to you, then there may be no hope for you.

-The University offer hundreds of volunteering opportunities through their Volunteering Vacancy Service.
-For volunteering opportunities visit the University site: http://www.careers.manchester.ac.uk/experience/volunteering/
+The University offer hundreds of volunteering opportunities through the Volunteer Hub.
+For volunteering opportunities visit the University site: http://www.volunteers.manchester.ac.uk/

 Interested in finding out more how volunteering may help your career?
 Come to the Little Careers Fair on 18 October to further explore some volunteering opportunities.